How to Dispute a DAP Placement Denial in Delaware Without an Attorney

 If you haven't received a written denial with specific reasons, request one immediately.
 Under Delaware law, the district must provide Prior Written Notice (PWN) whenever it refuses to change a child's placement — and a DAP denial is a placement refusal.
 The PWN must include:

 If the district gave you a verbal denial without written documentation, send a formal letter demanding the PWN.
 Cite 14 DE Admin.
-Code §926.3 (Prior Written Notice requirements).
-The Delaware IEP & 504 Advocacy Playbook includes this letter template with the exact statutory citation and demand language.
+Code §926 (Prior Written Notice requirements).
+The Delaware IEP & 504 Advocacy Playbook includes this letter template with the exact regulatory citation and demand language.

-The Peer Review Committee evaluates DAP referrals based on the child's educational needs, not the parent's preference.
-To challenge their decision, you need to address their specific reasoning — not just argue that DAP would be better.
+The IEP team determines placement based on the child's educational needs, not the parent's preference.
+If the district refers the child to DAP, request the available-data review and written recommendation.
+To challenge the decision, you need to address its specific reasoning — not just argue that DAP would be better.

-If the PRC said the district can meet your child's needs:
+If the IEP team said the district can meet your child's needs:

 Gather evidence that the district placement is currently failing:

 This is the most fixable denial reason.
-The PRC can only evaluate what's in front of them.
-Request copies of everything the PRC reviewed, compare it to what you have, and identify what was missing.
+The IEP team and district can only evaluate what's in front of them.
+Request copies of the referral materials and data reviewed, compare them to what you have, and identify what was missing.
 Common gaps:

 If the classification is the issue:

 The child's educational classification must align with what DAP serves.
 If your child has a medical autism diagnosis but the school classified them under a different educational category (e.g., "Other Health Impaired" or "Emotional Disturbance"), you may need to request a reevaluation specifically for autism classification.
-This is a separate IEP process, and the district must complete it within the timelines specified in 14 DE Admin.
-Code §925.4.
+This is a separate IEP process.
+For an initial evaluation, the district must complete the evaluation and eligibility determination within 45 school days or 90 calendar days, whichever is less, after written, informed parental consent under 14 DE Admin.
+Code §925.2.3.

 Free Download